garden-nomes/unity-dithered-shaders/README.md

 For per-material dithering, see [DitheredSurfaceShader.shader](https://github.com/garden-nomes/unity-dithered-shaders/blob/main/DitheredSurfaceShader.shader).
+(This currently only works with a single light source.)
 You can even use a custom texture/bumpmap, although it'll only influence shading—not the final color.
-(This currently only works with a single light source.)

 To apply the dithered effect across the whole scene, attach [DitheredImageEffect.cs](https://github.com/garden-nomes/unity-dithered-shaders/blob/main/Runtime/DitheredImageEffect.cs) to your camera.

+For crunchier pixels, use in conjunction with the pixel-perfect camera component and tick the "upscale render texture" box.

 ---